 Not All Loans Are Covered

 Certain types of loans are exempted from Texas interest rates laws.
 Business and commercial loans, for example, are usually governed by contracts that must be agreed to and signed by all parties.
 Credit card and other revolving and open-ended credit accounts are also exempt from limits on the interest charged.
 Funds used for investments and venture capital arrangements can earn significantly more than the limits on interest rates.
 Your Katy small business attorney can provide you with professional guidance on these contractual arrangements and on the right solutions for your funding needs.

 Interest Rate Limits Enforced by Law

 The Texas Office of Consumer Credit Commissioner is responsible for enforcing anti-usury laws in the state and assessing penalties for lenders who violate these regulations.
 Penalties for these offenses include enforced restitution of three times the amount of excess interest charged, $2,000 or 20 percent of the principal amount of the loan, reasonable attorney’s fees and misdemeanor fines of up to $1,000 per offense.
 This can quickly add up to significant penalties for lenders who violate the terms of Texas interest rate laws.

 The Sugar Land real estate law attorneys at Henry A. Jakob can help you manage all your business litigation and loan contract needs.
 We will work with you to ensure that your financial arrangements are managed in the most cost-effective and practical way for your business and personal needs.
 Whether you need assistance navigating the commercial mortgage process or managing ongoing civil litigation, we have the experience you need to succeed in the competitive business world.
 Call us today at 832-879-2244 to set up a consultation with us.
-We look forward to the to serving you.
+We look forward to serving you.